SeparateRecords/nightcore/README.md

 faster = audio @ nc.Semitones(3)

-# The @ operator just calls the function (with some operator-sepcific logic).
-# If a linter or type checker doesn't like it, you can call the function with
-# the audio instead.
+# Identical to the above, but more verbose.
+If using the @ operator isn't
+# clear in context, this may be a better solution.
 slower = nc.nightcore(audio, nc.Octaves(-1))
 ```